tamburinij-spec/Tamburini_DSDA385-assignment2/README.md

 Object detection is a fundamental computer vision task, aiming to locate and classify objects in images.
 Modern deep learning models, such as Faster R-CNN and YOLO, have shown high accuracy for detection tasks.

-This assignment explores implementing, training, and evaluating multiple object detection models on a subset of the Oxford-IIIT Pet dataset.
+This assignment explores implementing, training, and evaluating multiple object detection models on small computer vision datasets including the Penn-Fudan pedestrian dataset and the Oxford-IIIT Pet subset.
 Specifically, the project trains and compares:

 - **Faster R-CNN** (custom PyTorch implementation)
 - **YOLOv5n** (Ultralytics)